Bioengineering, PhD

 2

-Qualifications Evaluation will be completed during the Summer or Early Fall.
+Qualifications Evaluation will be completed during the first Summer or Early Fall of the second year.

 3